 The benefits of volunteering are no secret with nearly one-in-four seniors volunteering their time.2 In the time of COVID-19, however, getting involved with charities and nonprofits looks a little different.
 You can no longer sign up for a weekly shift at the local food bank or help out at a bake sale in most cities.
 With social distancing measures in place and safety protocols especially strict for seniors, you may wonder how you can safely give back.
 The need for volunteers has not gone away, and there are many ways to get involved and even make social connections while you do.

 Let’s take a look at ways you can get involved in your local community, even if it’s from home!

 Many organizations work with youth who need a mentor or a little extra help with school work.
 Through video calls, volunteers can still build relationships and make a big difference in students’ lives, even when they can’t meet face to face.
 You can reach out to your local youth centers to see how they are adapting their mentoring programs, or check out these opportunities:

-- AARP Experience Corps: Part of the AARP Foundation, Experience Corps4 matches people 50 years and older with children who are not yet reading at their grade level.
+- AARP Experience Corps: Part of the AARP Foundation, Experience Corps matches people 50 years and older with children who are not yet reading at their grade level.

-- iCouldBe: iCouldBe5 is an organization that partners mentors with high school students and aims to help them stay in school and prepare for their future careers.
+- iCouldBe: iCouldBe is an organization that partners mentors with high school students and aims to help them stay in school and prepare for their future careers.

 Lead Support Groups

 Support groups help those facing specific challenges and can be even more important in these times of social distancing.
 Especially if you have experience in a particular topic, leading a support group can be a rewarding way to help others cope and thrive.
-Plus, it's a volunteer opportunity that seniors can easily do virtually.
-Reach out to your local healthcare centers to see what support groups they run, or consider volunteering with a national organization like the Alzheimer's Association.6
+Plus, it’s a volunteer opportunity that seniors can easily do virtually.
+Reach out to your local health care centers to see what support groups they run, or consider volunteering with a national organization like the Alzheimer’s Association.

 Help Raise Money